harvard-edtech/edtech-guide/ComprehensiveGuide.md

 If that doesn't fix it, try the solutions in this [ESLint Troubleshooting Checklist](https://dev.to/tillsanders/eslint-not-working-in-vscode-help-build-a-troubleshooting-checklist-fdc).

+If opening the project in VSCode, try only opening the project itself (not a parent directory).

 ## Set Up a Sandboxes

 ### Typescript Sandbox